rpeszek/my-blogs/posts/2021-02-13-alternative.markdown

 -- >>>  testFail rhs
 -- Fail "bar" [] "string"
 ```
-So we broke the required second law!
+So we broke the required second law.
 Incidentally, we would not be able to break this law using `testSuccess`.
+This should not be surprising, (1-3) imply a monoidal structure on failures and this is not what _attoparsec_ does.

 _attoparsec_ gets a lot of blame for its error output.
 Let's try `IO` alternative: